grokersln/Grokdexfinance1/README.md

-# Grokdexfinance1
+# GrokDex

-GrokDex - Decentralized Exchange UI
+This is the deployment-ready frontend for the GrokDex DEX.